elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> There are three participants the factory pattern including the Creator, AbstractProduct, and ConcreteProduct.
+      <strong>Interview Response:</strong> There are three participants in the factory pattern, including the Creator, AbstractProduct, and ConcreteProduct.
     </div><br />
     <div>
-      <strong>Technical Response:</strong> There are three participants the factory pattern including the Creator, AbstractProduct, and ConcreteProduct.
-The Creator is the factory object that creates new products and implements ‘factoryMethod’ which returns newly created products.
-The AbstractProduct declares an interface for the products, but this is not used in JavaScript.
+      <strong>Technical Response:</strong> There are three participants in the factory pattern, including the Creator, AbstractProduct, and ConcreteProduct.
+The Creator is the factory object that creates new products and implements “factoryMethod” which returns newly manufactured products.
+The AbstractProduct declares an interface for the products, except in JavaScript.
 The ConcreteProduct is the product being created.
 All ConcreteProducts support the same interface.
     </div><br />

 :::note